Frequently Asked Questions

 Generally, how do the US Nationals work?
 What is the format of the season?

 The Rainbow 6 US Nationals is a competition focused on the United States of America.
-From July to October, teams will compete in various tournaments in order to qualify for the live finals in December and compete for their share of $50,000.
+From April to October, teams will compete in various tournaments in order to qualify for the live finals in December and compete for their share of the prize pool.

 Overall, the season consists of five parts.
 Also note that the competition is split into a Western and Eastern Conference.
 The first three are the Online Qualification Stages 1, 2 and 3 for each conference.
 The fourth part is the Wild Card tournament for each Conference.
 The season concludes with the fifth part which are the US National Finals.

 On a weekly basis, teams compete on Saturdays in open tournaments in either the Eastern or Western Conference starting at 3PM Pacific time.
-The finals of each Conference are then broadcasted on twitch.tv/rainbow6 on Fridays starting at 5PM Pacific time.
+The Conference playoffs are then broadcasted on twitch.tv/rainbow6 on Tuesday and Thurssday starting at 5PM Pacific time.
 See here for the full schedule.
 From each of the 3 Stages, the best team from each Conference qualifies directly into the US National Finals.

 The Wild Card tournament is the last chance to qualify for the US National Finals from each Conference.

 The US National Finals will showcase the 8 best teams from across the United States in December.
 More information on the live finals will be made available soon.